Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 - A CT or MRI scan may be used to take pictures of your intestines.
 The pictures may show the location and cause of your blockage.
-You may be given a dye before the pictures are taken to help caregivers see the blockage better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the blockage better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 How is a bowel obstruction treated?

 - An IV may be used to give you liquids and nutrition.
-You may not be able to eat or drink anything until your caregiver says it is okay.
+You may not be able to eat or drink anything until your healthcare provider says it is okay.